javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 2. Then, as shown at the picture above, the result of `yield` gets into the `question` variable in the calling code.
 3. On `generator.next(4)`, the generator resumes, and `4` gets in as the result: `let result = 4`.

 Please note, the outer code does not have to immediately call`next(4)`.
-It may take time to calculate the value.
-That's not a problem: the generator will resume when the call is made.
+It may take time.
+That's not a problem: the generator will wait.

-This is also a valid code:
+For instance:

 ```js
 // resume the generator after some time
 setTimeout(() => generator.next(4), 1000);
 ```

-As we can see, unlike regular functions, generators and the calling code can exchange results by passing values in `next/yield`.
+As we can see, unlike regular functions, a generator and the calling code can exchange results by passing values in `next/yield`.

 To make things more obvious, here's another example, with more calls: